rmwkwok/forward_forward_algorithm/README.md

 3. Model: Some hidden layers.
 No softmax layer.
 The paper mentioned both approaches with and without a softmax.
 I am currently more interested in the one without the softmax.

 4. The paper says "the hidden activities in all but the first hidden layer are then used as the inputs to a softmax that has been learned during training."
 This is not how I did it.
-I simply used the last hidden layer as the inputs to a softmax.
+I used all hidden layers.
 The result for using Dense layer as the hidden layers is not bad, but that with Conv2D as hidden layers is very poor.

 #### My comparisons 1
 Architecture: Dense(16, relu) + Dense(10, relu) + Softmax(10) (Note 1, Note 2)